SamirHossain099/CS-3365-Software-Engineering/README.md

 Please have [Node.js](https://nodejs.org/en) and [Python](https://python.org/) installed to use the installation process below.

+Use Command Prompt on Windows instead of Powershell.

 ## Installation

 1. First create a virtual environment for python libraries.